migueelzz/flappy-bird/README.md

 # flappy-bird
-Criando o jogo flappy bird em JavaScript
+Creating the flappy bird game in javascript